 Dimensions: 7 x 0.2 x 0.5 inches

-Specific features: 3 inches blade; 7 inches solid stainless steel design; includes ferrocerium rod and striker; nylon lanyard and handle wrap; full tang; includes sheath
+Specific features: 3 inches blade; 7 inches solid stainless steel design; includes ferrocerium rod and striker; nylon lanyard and handle wrap; full tang; includes a sheath

 Best use: Backpacking